marcelolauretto/Haphazard_MaxEnt2021/README.md

 The file HIS.zip contains the scripts with implementations for the Haphazard Intentional Sampling, Rerandomization and Pure Random Sampling methods.
 The main script is Driver_HH_RR.R, which invokes all other scripts.

-Importante notice: The scripts depends on Gurobi solver (https://www.gurobi.com).
+Importante notice: The scripts require the Gurobi solver installation (https://www.gurobi.com).
-Free academic licences are available, see https://www.gurobi.com/academia/academic-program-and-licenses/.
+Although Gurobi is a commercial software, free academic licences are available, see https://www.gurobi.com/academia/academic-program-and-licenses/.

 Questions regarding scripts usage may be sent to rafaelwaissman@gmail.com.